 B.A. in Global Health Studies

-A Global Health Studies B.A. student while studying women's and LGBT health in Argentina and Uruguay
+A Global Health Studies B.A. student while studying community health programs in Argentina and Uruguay

 The B.A. in Global Health Studies (GHS)